EMICS-2021/EMICS/index.md

 At the same time, the use of eye tracking in HCI has been highly promising for many years, but progress has been slow.
 In Jacob and Karn's 2003 review of eye tracking in HCI and usability research, they state, "We see promising research work, but we have not yet seen wide use of these approaches in practice or in the marketplace" and it remains as true today as it was in 2003.

-The present SIG meeting will be used as a space in which researchers from different disciplines (HCI, psychology, A.I., cognitive neuroscience) can interact and strengthen this budding field.
+Following our [CHI '20 EMICS '20 virtual SIG meeting](https://emics-2020.github.io/EMICS/), the proposed CHI '21 virtual workshop will be used as a space in which researchers from different disciplines (HCI, psychology, A.I., cognitive neuroscience) can interact and strengthen this budding field.
 Eye movements can, and have been, used as an input modality on mobile and head-mounted displays; for instance, for text entry or search (Papoutsaki 2017, Sharif 2012).
 However, the main focus of this SIG is on how eye movement patterns can be used to evaluate user intentions and task difficulty, by providing a window into the user's cognitive processing and state.
 The use of eye movements to decode cognitive states could be extended to adaptive interfaces that use, for instance, eye fixations as feedback to guide attention (Holland 2012, Torralba 2006, Matzen 2017), affect processing (Kiefer 2017, Rayner 2009), and provide aids for learning and memory (Vitak 2012, Bylinskii 2015, Hannula & Ranganath 2009).
 The development of such tools could have some far reaching implications for our society and launch a new innovative approach to human-computer interaction.

 **Relevance:** With the increasing accessibility of eye tracking devices, the growing popularity of mobile applications and head-mounted interfaces, and the development of powerful A.I. algorithms, inferring cognitive states from eye movement recordings has become feasible across many scenarios.
 These advancements open the possibility of integrating users' cognitive processing into the design of interactive systems.
 Many studies have been conducted in psychology to understand the correspondence between eye movements and cognitive processing, however this connection has not yet been fully explored or implemented in HCI.
 So far it remains unclear how to create meaningful interactions that make full use of the information revealed by eye movements.
 A fundamental challenge lies in the generalizability of eye movement patterns across different tasks, users, and contexts.
 With the growing interest in the inference of users' cognitive states and processing, we see an increased demand for bringing together the Cognitive Science and the HCI communities to share knowledge and explore the full potential of this intersection of research interests and its applications.